ankitpatil-ap/frappe/README.md

 # frappe
-This repo contians many frappe tricks, solutions, and features
+This repo contians many frappe tricks, solutions, and features.